 How we tested

-To find out, we selected seven top sellers, priced from $60.68 to $99.99, and conducted a taxing series of tests looking at food quality, ease of use, and durability.
+To find out, we selected seven top sellers, priced from about $60.00 to $100.00, and conducted a taxing series of tests looking at food quality, ease of use, and durability.

 What You Sacrifice with a Cheaper Blender